skalyaanamoorthy/PoseFilter/README.md

 #### Tab 1 Description
 ![Input Type 1](https://github.com/skalyaanamoorthy/PoseFilter/blob/master/Snapshots/GUITab1.jpg)

-The first tab (File input - type 1) gives the option to process a folder that contain protein and ligand poses as separate files.
+The first tab (File input - type 1) gives the option to process a folder that contains a protein file and ligand poses as separate files.
-1. Ensure that the only the protein structure and ligand pose files are available in .pdb format in this directory.
+1. Ensure that only the protein structure and ligand pose files are available in PyMOL compatible formats in this directory.
 2. Choose the receptor/protein structure file using the “Choose a protein file” option.
 3. Provide a filename identifier that corresponds to the ligand poses in the “ligand filename identifier” box.
 Note this should match the filename of the ligand files in the folder and not the protein.
 For example, if the ligand poses